 How is my interest only remortgage repaid?
 Which repayment vehicles are acceptable?

-With all interest only remortgages your mortgage balance isn’t being reduced, you’re only paying the interest.
+With all interest only remortgages your mortgage balance is not being reduced; you are only paying the interest.
 For the most part, people will rely on the property increasing in value and then selling the property to pay back the loan.
-However, no one truly knows what property prices will do in the future so this isn’t a guaranteed way of paying back the loan.
+However, no one truly knows what property prices will do in the future, so this is not a guaranteed way of paying back the loan.
 Ordinarily, most lenders will want to have a minimum amount of equity in the property if this is your repayment strategy.

 Below are some examples of repayment vehicles that lenders find acceptable: